kjw/supercheck/README.rst

 of a test hitting a boundry case.
 If our arbitrary method consisted only of the body of the second case then we would get very few zero points.

-All arbitrary methods must be called "arbitrary", must be public, must be static and must take a Gen object as their first and only argument.
+All arbitrary methods must be called ``arbitrary``, must be public, must be static and must take a Gen object as their first and only argument.
 Their return type must be their enclosing type.